gaehlerm/SoftwareEngineering/README.md

     check(email_address)
 ```

-Here the value of the `counter` depends on how often `log_in` has been called before.
-Now it might make sense to have such a counter in your code, however this may lead to all kind of problems, for example when testing it [Testing?].
+Here, the value of the `counter` depends on how often `log_in` has been called before.
+Now it might make sense to have such a counter in your code; however, this may lead to all kinds of problems.
+For example, when testing it [Testing?].

-## Number of arguments
+## Number of Arguments

-As for the length of the function, the number of arguments should also be as small as possible.
-This simplifies the function a lot.
-Here I try to give you a rough estimate on how many variables a function or method may have.
-But this ultimately depends on the general complexity of the code, etc.
+As for the length of the function, the number of arguments should be kept to a minimum as well.
+This simplifies the function significantly.
+Here, I try to provide a rough estimate of the number of variables a function or method may have.
+But this ultimately depends on the overall complexity of the code, etc.

-Now there are very few functions with zero arguments (though of course there are plenty of methods with zero arguments using class variables as a replacement for function arguments, the argument here holds only for functions and not for methods).
-These functions are the easiest, they always behave the same way.
-There’s not much to test, but at the same time there isn't much such a function can do.
+Now, there are very few functions with zero arguments (though of course there are plenty of methods with zero arguments that use class variables as a replacement for function arguments, the argument applies only to functions and not to methods).
+These functions are the simplest; they always behave consistently.
+There's not much to test, but at the same time, there isn't much that such a function can do.
 Especially if it's a pure function [section Functional Programming].

-As a function has more arguments, it can contain more functionality.
-Yet at the same time the more complex it will become.
-Functions with one or two arguments are usually fairly easy to handle and they should cover most of the code.
+As a function has more arguments, it can encompass more functionality.
+Yet, at the same time, it will become more complex.
+Functions with one or two arguments are usually fairly easy to handle and should cover most of the code.
 Functions with three arguments are already quite complex.
-They are hard to understand and hard to test.
+They are difficult to understand and challenging to test.

-Avoid functions with more than 3 arguments whenever possible.
-This shouldn’t be a big burden.
-A plumber manages to carry all his stuff with only two hands, thanks to the invention of the tool box.
-Why shouldn't we be able to juggle everything within 3 arguments?
+Avoid functions with more than three arguments whenever possible.
+This shouldn't be a significant burden.
+A plumber can manage to carry all his tools with only two hands, thanks to the invention of the toolbox.
+Why shouldn't we be able to juggle everything with just 3 arguments?
 We can use our equivalent to a toolbox: the data class (Python) or struct (C++) [Classes].
-If you don’t know how to pack all the variables you need into three struct objects, it’s time you reconsider your function design.
+If you are struggling to fit all the variables you require into three struct objects, it may be necessary to rethink your function design.

-In classes the number of arguments issue becomes even worse.
-Methods can access additionally all the class variables.
-The equation is very simple,
+In classes, the issue of the number of arguments becomes even worse.
+Methods can additionally access all the class variables.
+The equation is very simple:

 `Total variables = method arguments + class variables`

-Global variables should not be used, so we neglect those.
-Still, with having function arguments and class variables at the same time, it is very easy to exceed the recommended amount of 3 variables.
-This is the main reason why I don't recommend using classes too much, but rather procedural or functional programming instead.
-And if you use classes with complitaced methods, there should be hardly any class variables at all.
-Otherwise its complexity will blow up.
+Global variables should not be used; therefore, we disregard them.
+Still, when combining function arguments and class variables, it is very easy to exceed the recommended limit of 3 variables.
+This is the main reason why I don't recommend using classes excessively; instead, I suggest opting for procedural or functional programming.
+When dealing with classes with complex methods, there should be as few class variables as possible.
+Otherwise, its complexity will blow up.

-A method might access some class variables.
+A method may access certain class variables.
 However, one does not know this until one has read all of the methods and sub-methods involved.
-Furthermore, one has to check whether a method changes the class variables or not, except if it uses the C++ `const` expression.
-You should really try to keep the total number of variables as low as possible.
+Furthermore, one must check whether a method modifies the class variables, unless it utilizes the C++ `const` expression.
+It is advisable to minimize the total number of variables in use.
 This is the only way to keep the code maintainable.

-Following the SRP, functions can only be either a query or a command [https://en.wikipedia.org/wiki/Command%E2%80%93query_separation], but never both at the time.
-The code does not become more readable when violating this rule.
-In the best case you gain one line of code because you don't have to make an additional check.
-But at the same time you make the code more confusing as two responsibilities are much harder to deal with than only one.
+Following the SRP, functions can only be either a query or a command [https://en.wikipedia.org/wiki/Command%E2%80%93query_separation], but never both at the same time.
+The code does not become more readable when this rule is violated.
+In the best case scenario, you save one line of code by avoiding an extra check.
+But at the same time, you make the code more confusing because handling two responsibilities is much harder than dealing with just one.
 And potentially saving one line of code is not worth violating the SRP.
-A common anti pattern with that respect is returning a boolean flag on a set command.
+A common antipattern in this regard is returning a boolean flag with a set command.

 ```py
 if set_node("money", 50):
     go_shopping()
 ```

-Here the `set_node` function does two things at a time.
+Here, the `set_node` function performs two actions simultaneously.
 It sets a value and returns a boolean.
 This certainly doesn't help with understanding the code.

 ### Copilot

-Copilot can help out with reducing the number of arguments by using dataclasses.
-Though the suggested code is not necessarily always better.
+Copilot can help reduce the number of arguments by structuring them using dataclasses.
+But the suggested code is not always better.

+Let's say we have the following code:

 ```py
 def do_something(a, b):
     return a + b
 ```

-With the command `put a and b into a dataclass` we get the following suggestion.
-Now as I already said, the suggestion of Copilot is not always an improvement.
-Wether such kind of refactoring makes the code more readable is a highly specific question and has to be decided by the reader.
+With the command `put a and b into a dataclass`, we receive the following suggestion.
+Now, as I already mentioned, the suggestions from Copilot are not always improvements.
+Whether such kind of refactoring makes the code more readable is a highly specific question and has to be decided by the reader.

 ```py
 @dataclass